Personal Property & Contents Claims

 When your home is damaged, the building itself is only part of the story.
 Everything inside your home, your furniture, clothing, electronics, kitchenware, and personal belongings, falls under the “contents” or “personal property” portion of your insurance policy.
 Contents claims are often the most time-consuming and emotionally difficult part of the process, but they also represent a significant portion of your total recovery.

-Your homeowner’s policy typically provides a separate coverage limit for personal property, often set at a percentage of your dwelling coverage (commonly 50 to 75 percent).
-After a covered loss, the insurer will evaluate each item of damaged or destroyed personal property and determine a settlement amount based on your policy terms, whether that is actual cash value or replacement cost value.
+A homeowners policy typically provides a separate coverage limit for personal property, often set at a percentage of the dwelling coverage.
+The standard HO-3 default is 50%; some carriers default higher or allow the insured to elect more.
+After a covered loss, the insurer evaluates each item of damaged or destroyed personal property and determines a settlement amount based on policy terms — actual cash value or replacement cost value — and any applicable sublimits.

 Cleaning, Total Loss, and Pack-Out